Tellos

 Tellos is a fantasy comic book series created by Todd Dezago and Mike Wieringo and published by Image Comics.
 Three issues at the end of the initial run were printed through Gorilla Comics, which was co-founded by Wieringo.
 After that company folded, the book returned to Image as a series of one-shots.
-Wieringo died on August 12, 2007, leaving the future of the series in doubt.
+Wieringo died in August 2007, leaving the future of the series in doubt.

 Plot

 The series features a young boy named Jarek and his anthropomorphic tiger companion Koj.
 They encounter the swashbuckling pirate Serra, a fox thief named Rikk, his companion in crime Hawke, Brad the dragon, Tom a turtlish-wizard, and many other mysterious entities.
 The heroes strive to unravel the mystery behind Jarek's origin and escape the attentions of a mad boy-wizard named Malesur who is seemingly bent on Jarek's destruction.

 Jarek has a powerful genie at his control, who is limited to defending Jarek only.
 Jarek tends to throw himself between his friends and danger so the genie is forced into battle.

 The series features shadow-hopping ninja frogs as enemy cannon fodder.
 In fact, many of the citizens of this realm are anthropomorphic animals, though there are many others who are full-human, such as Hawke and Serra.

 About midway through, the series takes a break from Koj and Jarek to focus on Hawke and Rikk in an adventure in a levitating city which is held down by chains.

 The heroes band together to stop Malesur, the boy-wizard, once and for all.
 During the latter part of the series, Jarek suffers a severe injury, requiring him to wear an eyepatch for some time.